FAQs for moderation

 As an IQA we would expect you to lead standardisation activities and meetings.
 We encourage all centres to carry out internal moderation as part of their standardisation of practice.
 This is good practice.

-Centres should follow our special consideration guidance on our website and our Special Consideration Policy.
+Centres should follow our special consideration guidance on our website and the JCQ guide to the special consideration process (external link).

 Frequently asked questions for T Level Technical Qualifications

-The moderator allocation can be found in the 'Products’ tab of the My products screen in the Portal.
+The moderator allocation can then be found in the 'Products’ tab, either via the Portal home screen or via the ‘Search’ tab in the Portal.

 For further details on how to access this area of the Portal and view your moderator’s contact details, please see our T Level system user guide, available within the ‘Support’ area of the Portal.